norkator/price-poller/README.md

 # Price-Poller

 Product price poller, email notifications when price is lower than latest lower value.
-Currently only supports Finland's Verkkokauppa online store and one product.
+Currently only supports Finland's Verkkokauppa online store and one product at the time but any product from this website.
 I am only interested in one product at the moment and made this for that use to see price changes.

 If you want and need support for multiple products or website, you are free to contribute.